SamratChakraborty/js_dsa/README.md

 # js_dsa
-This is javascript repository for practicing questions
+In this repo i gonna mention all dsa questions that is required for a frontend developer role.